K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 1. Click “+Invite User”.
 ![3-2-1-1-4-1-0]

 2. Enter the user account to invite.
-Empower the organization, the space.
+Authorize organization and space.
 ![3-2-1-1-4-1-1]

 3. Click the “Invite” button to complete inviting.